-Remember that it can be on a trial basis, and if you have doubters in your committees, promise that if your statistics (website traffic, church attendance, and/or tithes) do not change; you can go back to another design.
+Remember that fasting is temporary.
+Your experiments can be on a trial basis.
+If you have doubters in your committees, promise that if statistics (website traffic, church attendance, and/or tithes) do not change; you can go back to another design.
 Even if those statistics do not change, the experiment of fasting should be able to help determine your next steps.

 During this Lenten season, pray, plan, and prepare a new homepage that fasts from distractions.
 Gather your baseline website usage statistics, so when you implement your update you have a good idea of the amount of change your updates had.
 Finally, publish your updates and keep them live for a few weeks and see how God rewards your faith.
 Perhaps this Easter will be the most amazing one your church has ever seen!